 The network of Permanent Survey Marks and their spatial positions make up the State Control Survey, which is considered to be a key element in the State's infrastructure.
 The importance of these marks to the surveying, engineering and related industries has been well documented and identified, and subsequently clauses aimed at protecting survey marks have been added to the Surveying and Spatial Information Act 2002 (Part 5 Clause 24) and Surveying and Spatial Information Regulation 2017 (Part 4 Clause 90).

-Detailed information regarding the reporting of status, future destruction and replacement of destroyed survey marks is available from Surveyor-General's Direction No. 11 – Preservation of Survey Infrastructure (PDF 545.6 KB).
+Detailed information regarding the reporting of status, future destruction and replacement of destroyed survey marks is available from Surveyor-General's Direction No. 11 – Preservation of Survey Infrastructure (PDF 4.0 MB).

 SCIMS status report form

-The Survey Mark Status Report form is an online form used to report the status of marks.
+The Survey Mark Status Report form is an online form available on our Customer Hub used to report the status of marks.

 Survey mark status